 Is there 5G in Egypt?

-Best Egypt prepaid sim card
+Best sim card for Egypt in 2023

 When I arrived in Egypt at Cairo Airport the WiFi wasn’t working and I had not done my research yet.
 Based on the prices and my feeling I got myself an Etisalat prepaid sim card with 20 GB data.
 The first week I spent just in Cairo and I was surprised how many times the Etisalat 4G signal was pretty weak.
 Especially going into buildings, I could often not connect to 4G.